Old Manali-'Dev Bhumi' - 'The Valley of the Gods'

 Some smaller Himalayan Peaks in back of our house

 The mountains are immense here.
 Old Manali is at 7000ft and the snow covered peaks I see in the distance rise up to 18-20,000ft.
 The sense of scale here is much larger than anything I have ever experienced before.
 It is only clear, however, when you actually stand here and look.
 With pictures, the scale of it all is impossible to convey.
-When I look at the stretching-to-the-horizon, waves of the strong-shouldered slopes of these mountains, they not only extend horizontally, but, they rise up for a long, long ways and you see many tiny houses and even villages way up on the mountains where there does not seem to be any roads, because there are none.
+When I look at the stretching-to-the-horizon, waves of the strong-shouldered mountains, they not only extend horizontally, but, they rise up for a long, long ways and you see many tiny houses and even villages way up on the mountains where there does not seem to be any roads, because there are none.

 Everything is carried on one’s back.
 If you build a house up on the mountain, all the building materials, logs, rock, concrete, rebar, windows, doors, tub, refrigerators; everything.